cjlh/fb-archive-browser/README.md

 ### License

-This software is published under the MIT license.
+This software is published under the GPLv3 license.
 See the [LICENSE](LICENSE.md) file for more information.